savaslabs/savaslabs.github.io/_pages/marketing-director.md

 ## Contribute to Marketing Framework

 Savas Labs is a cohesive team of outstanding individuals with complementary expertise.
-We’re looking to greatly expand our reach in the Drupal to provide access to our services to the many that could greatly benefit from them.
+We’re looking to greatly expand our reach in the Drupal realm to provide access to our services to the many that could greatly benefit from them.
 We’d like an expert to evaluate and enhance our current strategy to raise that awareness and turn it into an action plan.

 ### We’re looking for help to